TABLE OF CONTENTS

 Decide Who Will Manage Your Online Reputation

 For a cohesive business reputation management strategy, you’ll need someone in charge of your online presence.
 This person must be able to respond to these reviews promptly and professionally or it may reflect poorly on your business.
-For example, a recent study found that 42 percent of consumers who complain on a social media platform expect to receive a response within an hour.
+For example, a recent study found that almost half of consumers who use social media to complain to companies expect a response within an hour.

 Because of this, your reputation manager must check review sites, social media channels, and receive Google Alerts on a daily basis.
 Part of your business reputation management should include review responses.
 An example of this is verbiage includes “We appreciate you taking the time to review our business” or “Thank you for the feedback.” type messages.